 Studies career and employment possibilities in the mechanical design industry.
 Includes observation of practices in mechanical design and attendance at a seminar to discuss related experiences.
+For Tech Prep students with no prior courses or work experience in the mechanical design field.
 (NOTE: Summer semester only.)